 All pharmacy programs now result in the Doctor of Pharmacy (Pharm.D.) degree.
 The requirements for U.S. pharmacy schools are provided in the Pharmacy School Admission Requirements (PSAR).
 See the American Association of Colleges of Pharmacy (AACP) website: www.aacp.org.
 The following courses will satisfy the requirements for admission to most U.S. pharmacy schools:

 Note: Requirements vary greatly.
-Many schools require courses in anatomy (Biology 259), biochemistry (BBMB 325), physics (Physics 155, 156), speech, and economics.
-Some schools accept Encounters as writing intensive courses for English.
+Many schools require upper division courses of anatomy and physiology, biochemistry (BBMB 325), and public speaking/speech.

 How do I apply?